icewind1991/files_notify_redis/README.md

 In order to correctly handle a change notification the app needs to translate between the path retrieved from redis and the path within the Nextcloud virtual file system.

-By default the app assumes that the path from redis is in the format of `/path-to-data-dir/$user/files/$path`.
+By default, the app assumes that the path from redis is in the format of `/path-to-data-dir/$user/files/$path`.

 There are 2 ways to tweak this mapping.